sayaz/GnuRadioTutorial/README.md

 # Gnu Radio Tutorial
 ###### Procedure for  making OOT (Out of Tree) module - Python

+#### Tutorial 1 : Multiply Block (Single Input/Output port block that takes in a value from user and multiplies with incoming signal)

 Setting up a new block
 ```